Still Crazy: Plot

-Les and Ray make up, and Ray says he "received a positive message" from Brian's ghost.
-The bus breaks down, and Karen confronts the band about their lack of confidence.
-When the band meet a girl wearing a Strange Fruit tour T-shirt that belonged to her father, they take it as a positive omen.
+Les and Ray make up and Ray says he "received a positive message" from Brian's ghost.
+The bus breaks down and Karen confronts the band about their lack of confidence.
+When the band meet a girl wearing a Strange Fruit tour T-shirt that belonged to her father, they take it as a good sign.
 The next few shows go well; the band becomes more optimistic.
-Following a record deal, the band records a new song written and sung by Les, which Ray had never previously allowed.
-However, after watching a recorded drunken TV interview in which Les and Beano imply that the band was better with Keith and Brian, Ray breaks down again and quits.
+Following a record deal, the band records a new song written and sung by Les, which Ray had never allowed.
+After watching a recorded drunken TV interview in which Les and Beano imply that the band was better with Keith and Brian, Ray breaks down again and quits.

 As the band members return to their former lives, Karen and Claire visit Keith's grave to pay their respects.
 They find a note that quotes "The Flame Still Burns", a tribute to Keith written by Brian.
-Hughie is then confronted by Karen, and reluctantly admits he knows Brian is alive.
+Hughie is then confronted by Karen and reluctantly admits he knows Brian is alive.
 Karen and Tony find Brian in a psychiatric hospital.
 He explains he gave up his material possessions to sever himself from his previous life.
 When he agrees to rejoin the band, the others follow.
-However, at a pre-show press conference, hostile questions cause Brian to walk out.
-Everyone but Luke follows, and Luke chastises the journalists.
+At a pre-show press conference, hostile questions cause Brian to walk out.
+Everyone but Luke follows and Luke chastises the journalists.
 Visibly shaken, Brian decides to back out of the show but gives his blessing.

-Beano nearly misses the set when a stalker-groupie demands sex.
+Beano nearly misses the set when a stalker-groupie, whom he has long mistaken for a tax officer, demands sex.
 The band starts their set with the same song with which they opened up the last Wisbech Festival.
 Though Ray's confidence is shaken, Tony saves him by playing "The Flame Still Burns".
-Brian is pleased to hear the band playing the song, which helps him finally overcome his demons, and joins the band onstage to play an inspiring guitar solo, much to everyone's surprise and delight.
+Brian is pleased to hear the band playing the song, which helps him finally overcome his demons and joins the band onstage to play an inspiring guitar solo, much to everyone's surprise and delight.